-CONVENTION ON THE RIGHTS OF PERSONS WITH DISABILITIES (CRPD)
+ACTIVITY 1C: THE CONVENTION ON THE RIGHTS OF PERSONS WITH DISABILITIES (CRPD)

-The CRPD is a United Nations international agreement between countries where the parties agree to respect and ensure the rights in the document.
-If your country has ratified it, they have an obligation to translate the rights in the CRPD into your local laws and policies.
+The CRPD is a United Nations international agreement between countries where the parties agree to rights in the document.
+This means if your country has ratified it, that they have an obligation to translate the rights in the CRPD into your local laws and policies.

-The CRPD is the first international treaty on the rights of persons with disabilities.
-It was adopted in 2006.
+• The CRPD is the first international treaty on the rights of persons with disabilities was adopted in 2006.

-CONVENTION ON THE RIGHTS OF PERSONS WITH DISABILITIES (CRPD)
+ACTIVITY 1C: THE CONVENTION ON THE RIGHTS OF PERSONS WITH DISABILITIES (CRPD)